luamzi/metrics/README.md

-# Project Title
+# Cluster Metrics

-One Paragraph of project description goes here
+A simple colection of functions to evaluete the quality of a clustering

 ## Cluster Metrics